optimuspine82/sf-it-roi/README.md

     Your web browser will open a new tab with the application running.
 On the first visit, you will be prompted to log in with one of the authorized email addresses.

-## File Structure

-    app.py: The main Streamlit application script containing all UI and backend logic.

-    - requirements.txt: A list of all Python packages required to run the application.
-    - portfolio.db: The SQLite database file.
-This file is automatically created in the root directory the first time the application is run.
-    - .gitignore: Specifies files and directories that should be ignored by Git (like .venv and portfolio.db).

-    README.md: This file.

 ## Deployment

 The recommended method for deploying this application for sandboxing and user feedback is the Streamlit Community Cloud.
 It offers a free tier and integrates directly with public GitHub repositories.